 Let’s get started…

 If they ask for a specific time you had a conflict or disagreement with a coworker, then you need to be ready to share a story.
-(This is the classic format of most behavioral interview questions, where they say, “tell me about a time where…”)
+(This is the classic format of most behavioral interview questions, where the interviewer says, “Tell me about a time when..”)